 For Health Care Operations.
 We may use and disclose your PHI for health care operations, which include activities necessary to provide health care services and ensure you receive quality customer service.

 For Prescription Refill Reminders and Health-Related Products and Services.
-We may use or disclose your PHI to: (1) provide you prescription refill reminders; (2) notify you of an expired prescription; (3) tell you about health-related products or services; (4) remind you about your annual eye or other exam; (5) recommend possible treatment alternatives that may be of interest to you; or (6) tell you about other locations where you may order prescription products; (7) remind you about your clinic appointment; (8) provide you with information pertaining to your clinic appointment; and/or provide medication therapy management services to you.
+We may use or disclose your PHI to: (1) provide you with prescription refill reminders; (2) notify you of an expired prescription; (3) tell you about health-related products or services; (4) remind you about your annual eye or other exam; (5) recommend possible treatment alternatives that may be of interest to you; (6) tell you about other locations where you may order prescription products; (7) remind you about your clinic appointment; (8) provide you with information pertaining to your clinic appointment; and/or provide medication therapy management services to you.

 Individuals Involved in Your Care or Payment for Your Care.
 We may disclose your PHI to a family member or friend who is involved in your medical care or payment for your care, provided you agree to this disclosure or we give you an opportunity to object to the disclosure.
 If you are unavailable or are unable to object, we will use our best judgment to decide whether this disclosure is in your best interest.